shrinerb/shrine/README.md

 ## Direct uploads

-While having files uploaded on form submit is simplest to implement, it doesn't provide the best user experience, because the user doesn't know how long they need to wait for the file to get uploaded.

-To improve the user experience, the application can actually start uploading the file **asynchronously** already when it has been selected, and provide a progress bar.
-This way the user can estimate when the upload is going to finish, and they can continue filling in other fields in the form while the file is being uploaded.
+To really improve the user experience, it's recommended to start uploading the files asynchronously as soon they're selected.
+This way the UI is still responsive during upload, so the user can fill in other fields while the files are being uploaded, and if you display a progress bar they can see when the upload will finish.

-Shrine comes with the `upload_endpoint` plugin, which provides a Rack endpoint that accepts file uploads and forwards them to specified storage.
-We want to set it up to upload to *temporary* storage, because we're replacing the caching step in the default synchronous workflow.
+The asynchronous uploads will have to go to a separate endpoint than the one where the form is submitted.
+You can use Shrine's `upload_endpoint` plugin to create a Rack app that accepts file uploads and forwards them to the specified storage.
+We want to set it up to upload to *temporary* storage (`:cache`), because we're replacing the caching step from the default synchronous workflow.

 ```rb
 Shrine.plugin :upload_endpoint